amrei-bp/PANKEGG/README.md

 #### Output Make DB

 The output is an SQLite database (`*.db`) that can be opened with tools like `sqlite3`, but is best used with `pankegg_app.py` for interactive browsing.
-The database contains tables including (but not limited to):
+The database contains the following tables:

 - `taxonomy`
 - `bin`